-• Finally, the third question provided an open field space for respondents to provide any more specific information.
+Then, the survey provides an open field space for respondents to provide any more specific information.

-In the previous question, you were asked to list whether certain types of people were especially v by government agents .
-Briefly, please give the names (if any) of the specific identities, affiliation attributes that were likely to make one especially vulnerable to torture and ill-treatment by government include the names of individual persons.) s, groups, activities, locations, or other
+In the previous question, you were asked to list whether certain types of people were especially by government agents in 2018.
+Briefly, please give the names (if any) of the specific identities, or other attributes that were likely to make one especially vulnerable to torture and ill-treatmen t by government agents .
+(Please do NOT include the names of individual persons.)